bomonike/bomonike.github.io/palantir.md

    * 45 West 18th Street (Lower East Side) used for events.

-## Stack
+## Tech Stack

-Palantir sells "Gotham" to governments and "Foundry" to commercial clients.
+Palantir sells its <strong>data operations platform</strong> as "Gotham" to governments and "Foundry" to commercial clients.

 1. Click "INSTALL" at <a target="_blank" href="https://build.palantir.com/platform/2fded05d-0d74-41a7-93f6-fa665114ab7b">"Ontology SDK (OSDK) With AIP Logic - Build a To Do application Powered by AIP Logic</a>
 1. Enter your <strong>enrollment URL</strong> such as "almond-latte.palantirfoundry.com".